tpavlek/tpavlek-me/source/_posts/2016-09-28-a-quick-stop-in-idaho.md

 title: "A Quick Stop in Idaho: Should Edmonton cyclists be able to yield through stop signs?"
 date: "2016-09-28"
 imgpath: "/img/posts/2016-09-28-a-quick-stop-in-idaho/"
-img: "headsup.jpg"
+img: "bike-box.jpg"
-description: ""
+description: "The Idaho Stop allows cyclists to approach a stop sign, yield to all pedestrians and traffic in the intersection and then proceed through when it is safe and they have the right of way, without coming to a complete stop.
+So, anecdotally, what all cyclists already do anyway.
+And it's good policy."
 ---

-This afternoon Urban Planning committee heard, and voted unanimously on, the proposal to implement a minimum grid of high-quality cycling infrastructure in downtown Edmonton to be built by next summer.
+This afternoon Urban Planning committee heard, and voted unanimously in favour of, [the proposal to implement a minimum grid of high-quality cycling infrastructure in downtown Edmonton](/pdf/2016-09-28-a-quick-stop-in-idaho/stantec-report.pdf) to be built by next summer.
 Of course, the motion still has to go up to council proper for approval, but it solidly seems like the votes are there.

 This, however, was not the most exciting piece of news for me.
 That came through Ben Henderson's subsequent motion (with